Deception Tip 73:

 You can not only look for leaning and bodily axis orientation, but you can look for all of these other gestures and patterns of behaviors that we’ve talked about, so that would be excellent.
 The mall is great, that’s an awesome place for you to go and people watch, you can see all those other people and what they’re doing and how they’re interacting with each other.

 The coffee shop would also be good, either way, get out there and practice and start to notice it on yourself.
-When you’re watching a movie are you leaning in, are you leaning away, you care about the movie.
+When you’re watching a movie are you leaning in, are you leaning away, do you care about the movie.
 When you’re engaged in conversation with other people, are you sitting there thinking like, oh my gosh, is this guy going to shut up?
 I’ve got to get away, when can I talk to politely excuse myself or are you listening?
 Are you intent, are you focused on that conversation?

 Pay attention to yourself and when you think those things because chances are, you’re going to know right away whether or not you are enjoying this conversation.
 You’re going to think that but then start to think about what you’re thinking, do a little introspection and say, alright, I want to leave this conversation, what’s my body doing?
-Wow, look at this, I’m pointing toward the exit, my shoulders are away, I am clearly not even responsive to whatever is going on.
+Wow, look at this, I’m pointing toward the exit, my shoulders are away, and I am clearly not even responsive to whatever is going on.

 Start to notice that on yourself, on your own body then you’ll start to see it on other people, again, you’ve got to notice these things on yourself.
 Think about what’s going on in your mind and what’s bringing on these behaviors then you can start to see them on other people and you’ll start to be able to understand what they might be thinking or what’s going on in their mind, what they might be feeling when they are exhibiting those behaviors.

-So, pay attention to all of that, to other people, to your own body language, your own thoughts and use that as a form of empathy and caring about other people and what exactly they may be feeling.
+So, pay attention to all of that, to other people, to your own body language, your own thoughts, and use that as a form of empathy and caring about other people and what exactly they may be feeling.
 Not only about protecting yourself from lies but also understanding other people as well.

 So, I want to thank you for listening to this week’s episode of the Deception Tips podcast.
 I hope that you’ll share it with your friends, subscribe to the feed, check out the videos, the blog, and take a look at the books I have available and as always, tune in next week for a new deception tip.